Yalochat, a fast-growing conversational commerce startup, lands $15 million led by B Capital – TechCrunch

 In pitching companies like Walmart, for example, he says Yalochat would “start with something super simple but high value that they could launch in a week.
 We’d say, ‘That process for sales that it has taken you years [to organize], we can get it out for you by Friday.’
 Then we’d just do it.

 “It was low stakes for them to try us out, and as soon as they saw our conversion rates, we were introduced to other [units] with the corporation.”
 Says Mata, “I think why a lot of other companies haven’t been successful is that [their tech] is not simple or doesn’t really work.
-We made ours scalable, easy to launch, and capable of running smoothly without passing that complexity to end users.”
+We made ours scalable, easy to launch and capable of running smoothly without passing that complexity to end users.”

 B Capital is plainly buying what Yalochat is selling.
-Firm cofounder Eduardo Saverin — who famously cofounded Facebook — calls Mata and his team “phenomenally strong” and suggests there’s little to stop their trajectory right now.
+Firm co-founder Eduardo Saverin — who famously co-founded Facebook — calls Mata and his team “phenomenally strong” and suggests there’s little to stop their trajectory right now.
 “Yalo is an example of a Latin American business that is already today in Asia.
 And if you’re building a conversational commerce enablement for large enterprises that redefines the way they touch customers — [meaning] messaging applications, the most engaging medium in the world today — should that really be confined to Latin America or Asia?
 Absolutely not.”

-Saverin compares the startup to B Capital itself, which has offices in L.A., San Francisco, New York, and Singapore.
+Saverin compares the startup to B Capital itself, which has offices in LA, San Francisco, New York and Singapore.

-The firm has already made bets in the U.S., Europe, and Asia, since getting off the ground in 2015.
+The firm has already made bets in the U.S., Europe and Asia, since getting off the ground in 2015.
 Now, with Yalo, it has its first investment that’s principally headquartered in Latin America, as well.
 “For us,” says Saverin, who grew up in Brazil, “we didn’t start investing everywhere on day one.
 But that’s the mission.”